jsoffer/eilat/README.md

 * Has no cache.
 Will not have.
 Depends on a proxy.
 * Does not have a fully featured bookmarks management.
-* Has onDownloadRequest disabled.
-Options are being assessed.
-* Does not report error when not able to do something.
-Check the console (to be fixed)
+* Has no means to make downloads.
+Copies the download URL to clipboard and leaves the actual download to external means.

 Usage
 -----